sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* When a post type has more than one hierarchical taxonomy attached, the new block editor will no longer stop working.
 	* Title and description placeholders now render more HTML characters.
-	* The homepage social description placeholders now show the correct value when only a custom homepage meta description is set.
+	* The home page social description placeholders now show the correct value when only a custom home page meta description is set.
 	* When JavaScript is disabled, the social description placeholders now show the real front-end value.
 	* When a term ID collides with the home page ID, the Meta Title additions no longer display the site tagline incorrectly.
 	* The tooltip boundary now tries to prevent creating unwanted scrollbars.
+	* Terms no longer use singular post's social & featured images on ID conflict.
+	* Frontpage-as-blog queries are stricter, this fixes:
+		* Breadcrumb home page titles.
+		* Home page meta box placeholders.
+		* [Monitor](https://theseoframework.com/extensions/monitor/) home page title checks.
+		* Many, many API functions' incorrectly inferred behavior (see "for developers" below).
 * **Removed:**
 	* Internet Explorer support for tooltips.
 * **Other:**